Robust Group Synchronization via Cycle-Edge Message Passing: Related Works

-A somewhat similar problem to group synchronization is camera location estimation \cite{HandLV15, cvprOzyesilS15,OzyesilSB15_SDR,AAB}.
+A somewhat similar problem to group synchronization is camera location estimation \cite{HandLV15,cvprOzyesilS15,OzyesilSB15_SDR,AAB}.
 It uses the non-compact group $\mathbb{R}^3$ with vector addition and its input includes possibly corrupted measurements of $\{Tg_{ij}^*\}_{ij\in E}$, where $T(g_{ij}^*)=g_{ij}^*/\|g_{ij}^*\|$ and $\|\cdot\|$ denotes the Euclidean norm.
 The application of $T$ distorts the group structure and may result in loss of information.

 For this problem other forms of energy minimization have been proposed, which often differ from the framework in \eqref{eq:frob}.
 The first exact recovery result for a specific energy-minimization algorithm was established by Hand, Lee and Voroniski \cite{HandLV15}.
-The significance of this work is in the relatively weak assumptions of the corruption model, whereas in the previously mentioned works on exact recovery \cite{Z2Afonso2,Z2Afonso,Z2,Huang13,deepti,wang2013exact}, the corrupted group ratios followed very specific probability distributions.
+The significance of this work is in the weak assumptions of the corruption model, whereas in the previously mentioned works on exact recovery \cite{Z2Afonso2,Z2Afonso,Z2,Huang13,deepti,wang2013exact}, the corrupted group ratios followed very specific probability distributions.
 More specifically, the main model in \cite{HandLV15} assumed an Erd\H{o}s-R\'{e}nyi graph $G([n],E)$ with parameter $p$ for connecting edges and an arbitrary corrupted set of edges $E_b$, whose corruption is quantified by the maximal degree of $G([n],E_b)$ divided by $n$, which is denoted by $\epsilon_b$.
 The transformed group ratios, $T(g_{ij})$, are $T(g_{ij}^*)$ for $ij \in E_g$ and are arbitrarily chosen in $S^2$, the unit sphere, for $ij \in E_b$.
 They established exact recovery under this model with $\epsilon_b=O(p^5/\log^3 n)$.
-A similar exact recovery theory for another energy-minimization algorithm, namely the Least Unsquared Deviations (LUD)\cite{cvprOzyesilS15}, was established by Lerman, Shi and Zhang \cite{LUDrecovery}, but with the stronger corruption bound, $\epsilon_b=O(p^{7/3}/\log^{9/2} n)$.
+A similar exact recovery theory for another energy-minimization algorithm, namely the Least Unsquared Deviations (LUD) \cite{cvprOzyesilS15}, was established by Lerman, Shi and Zhang \cite{LUDrecovery}, but with the stronger corruption bound, $\epsilon_b=O(p^{7/3}/\log^{9/2} n)$.

-Huang et al.~\cite{truncatedLS} solves an $\ell_1$ formulation for 1D translation synchronization, where $\mathcal G=\mathbb R$ with regular addition.
-They propose a special version of IRLS and provide a deterministic exact recovery guarantee that depends on $\epsilon_b$ and a quantity that uses the graph Laplacian.
+Huang et al.~\cite{truncatedLS} solved an $\ell_1$ formulation for 1D translation synchronization, where $\mathcal G=\mathbb R$ with regular addition.
+They proposed a special version of IRLS and provided a deterministic exact recovery guarantee that depends on $\epsilon_b$ and a quantity that uses the graph Laplacian.